-- 12. Discretionary Dismissal. - a.
-TCSG and/or the College may dismiss the Formal Complaint if: - i. the Respondent is no longer enrolled or employed by TCSG and/or the College; - ii. specific circumstances prevent TCSG and/or the College from gathering sufficient evidence to reach a determination; or - iii. the Complainant informs the Title IX Coordinator in writing that the Complainant desires to withdraw the Formal Complaint or allegations therein. - b.
+12. Discretionary Dismissal.

+i. the Respondent is no longer enrolled or employed by TCSG and/or the College;

+ii. specific circumstances prevent TCSG and/or the College from gathering sufficient evidence to reach a determination; or iii. the Complainant informs the Title IX Coordinator in writing that the Complainant desires to withdraw the Formal Complaint or allegations therein.

+b.
 A Complainant may notify the Title IX Coordinator at any time that the Complainant does not wish to proceed with the Investigation and/or Hearing process.
-If such a request is received, the Title IX Coordinator will inform the Complainant that the TCSG and/or the College's ability to respond to the allegation may be limited if the allegations are withdrawn. - c.
+If such a request is received, the Title IX Coordinator will inform the Complainant that the TCSG and/or the College's ability to respond to the allegation may be limited if the allegations are withdrawn.

+c.
 The Title IX Coordinator will consider the relevant factors in reaching a determination as to whether to terminate the Investigation and/or Hearing process.
 In the event that the Title IX Coordinator determines that the Investigation will continue, the Title IX Coordinator will notify the Complainant of that determination.
 The Title IX Coordinator will include in that notification a statement that the Complainant is not required to participate in the Investigation and/or Hearing process but that the process will continue.
+In the event that the Title IX Coordinator determines that the Investigation and/or Hearing process but that the process will continue.
 In the event that the Title IX Coordinator determines that the Investigation will be terminated, both Parties will be notified.